skterry/roman_crossword/README.md

 ## How the Puzzle Generator Works

 1. **Word selection** (`_select_words`) — picks words greedily by character-overlap potential so that the chosen set is likely to intersect well on the grid.
-2. **Placement** (`generate_crossword` / `_attempt`) — runs up to 200 randomised attempts.
+2. **Placement** (`generate_crossword` / `_attempt`) — runs up to 200 randomized attempts.
 Each attempt anchors the longest word horizontally, then iterates up to 5 passes over the remaining words, placing each at the candidate position with the highest intersection score.
 3. **Scoring** — placements are scored by number of letter crossings (dominant term), bounding-box area (compact is better), and aspect-ratio deviation (square grids preferred).
 The best attempt across all 200 runs is kept.
 4. **Grid limits** — the grid is hard-capped at 15 rows × 20 columns so it fits comfortably in the browser at the configured cell size.
 5. **Numbering** — cells are numbered left-to-right, top-to-bottom following standard crossword convention.